The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Initial Conditions and Numerical Method

 \section{Initial Conditions and Numerical Method}

 The cosmological parameters adopted are based on the concordance LCDM cosmological model ($\Omega_0=0.3$, $\lambda_0=0.7$, $h=0.7$, $\sigma_8=0.8$, $n=1.0$).
 These values are the same as those used in our previous simulation \citep{Ishiyama2009}.
 We used a periodic cube of the comoving size of 30Mpc.
 The number of particles for the largest run is $2048^3$ which corresponds to a mass resolution of $1.28 \times 10^5 M_{\odot}$.
 To generate the initial particle distributions, we used the MPGRAFIC package \citep{Prunet2009}, which is a parallelized variation of the GRAFIC package \citep{Bertschinger2001}.
-The initial redshift was 65.
+The initial red was 65.

 In order to investigate the effect of the mass and spatial resolution, we performed two simulations with lower resolution.
-We generated the initial conditions for these low-resolution runs (CG1024 and CG512) by replacing eight or 64 particles in the high-resolution initial condition (CG2048) with a single particle eight or 64 times more massive.
-In order to study the effect of cosmological parameters, we performed an additional simulation with cosmological parameters close to recent observational values [$\Omega_0=0.27$, $\lambda_0=0.73$, $h=0.7$, $\sigma_8=0.8$, $n=0.96$, \citet{Spergel2007, Komatsu2009}].
-In table \ref{tab1}, we summarize parameters used in our simulations.
+We generated the initial conditions for these low-resolution runs (CG1024 and CG512) by replacing 8 or 64 particles in the high-resolution initial condition (CG2048) with a single particle 8 or 64 times more massive.
+We did not use any smoothing filter for density and velocity spaces.
+The massive particles were picked up at regular intervals before performing the Zel'dovich approximation.
+This procedure introduces some aliasing noise in the high frequency limit of CG1024 and CG512 runs.
+The corresponding halo contains less than a few hundred particles.
+However, here we use CG1024 and CG512 runs for only convergence studies, and analyze halos with the particles larger than $\sim1000$.
+Thus, the effect of the aliasing noise should be negligible.
+In Table \ref{tab1}, we summarize parameters used in our simulations.

 We used a leapfrog integrator with shared and adaptive time steps.
-The step size was determined as $\min(2.0 \sqrt{\varepsilon/|\vec{a}_i|},2.0 \varepsilon/|\vec{v}_i|)$ (minimum of these two values for all particles).
+The step size was determined as $\min(2.0 \sqrt{\varepsilon/|\bm{a}_i|},2.0 \varepsilon/|\bm{v}_i|)$ (minimum of these two values for all particles).
+All particles have the same timesteps.
 The gravitational plummer softening length $\varepsilon$ was $\rm 175pc$ at $z=0$.
 The softening was constant in comoving coordinates from $z=65$ (initial condition) to $z=10$.
 From $z=10$ to $z=0$, it was constant in physical coordinates.
 This procedure is similar to that used in \citet{Kawai2004}.

 For the largest simulation, we used four supercomputers.
 Three of them are Cray XT4 machines at the Center for Computational Astrophysics of National Astronomical Observatory of Japan, the Edinburgh Parallel Computing Center in Edinburgh (United Kingdom) and IT Center for Science in Espoo (Finland).
 The fourth machine is an IBM pSeries 575 at SARA in Amsterdam (the Netherlands).
 Part of the calculation was done in a ``grid'' computing environment, in which we used more than one machine simultaneously for one run \citep{Zwart2010}.